 Families are encouraged to get their child to school on time.
-Chronic tardiness can cause students to experience a lapse in skill development or in academic preparation for highest student achievement.
+Chronic tardiness can cause students to experience a lapse in

+District Application Program Procedures Page 12 of 47 skill development or in academic preparation for highest student achievement.

 ACCEPTANCE PROCESS